China evacuates a million people as Typhoon Lekima makes landfall | DW | 10.08.2019

-The third-largest typhoon on record struck China's eastern coast early Saturday morning, killing 13 people and forcing the evacuation of over a million residents, state media reported.
+The third-largest typhoon on record struck China's eastern coast early Saturday morning, killing at least 18 people and forcing the evacuation of over a million residents, state media reported.

 Typhoon Lekima made landfall in the eastern province of Zhejiang with maximum winds of 187 kilometers per hour (116 miles per hour), bringing with it waves several meters high, downing thousands of trees and sending torrents of muddy water into the streets.